what are kilobytes, megabytes, gigabytes & terabytes?

 But the three to concentrate on, the three that you'll use on your home PC, are Megabytes, Gigabytes and Terabytes.

-Trying to remember Megabytes, Gigabytes and Terabytes isn't that easy if your not using them regularly.
+Trying to remember Megabytes, Gigabytes and Terabytes isn't that easy if you're not using them regularly.

 The words are strange words to our ears.
-Their not normal words.
+They're not normal words.